iq-coryp/documentation-testing/pages/api/getting-started.md

     Accept: application/hal+json

-The response includes an HTTP Content-Type header when the same value specified in the accept header.
+The response includes an HTTP Content-Type header with the same value specified in the accept header.

 ### Important